starredjaco/writeups/pwn/hxp2025/h_wix_p/README.md

 ```

-- As we can see it is not verying the address is valid in TIOCINQ, so whatever value gets sent via `arg` will be the address where `read_q.count` or `cooked_q.count` will be written. `read_q` stores raw bytes from a `read` syscall, including keyboard interrupts, and `cooked_q` contains the processed input.
+- As we can see it is not verifying if the address is valid in TIOCINQ, so whatever value gets sent via `arg` will be the address where `read_q.count` or `cooked_q.count` will be written. `read_q` stores raw bytes from a `read` syscall, including keyboard interrupts, and `cooked_q` contains the processed input.

-- Knowing this we can try to execute `ioctl` into an open tty to try and write an unknown value to an address of our choice.
+- Knowing this we can try to perform an `ioctl` on an open tty to try and write an unknown value to an address of our choice.
 We will compile this small .c code to test it:

 ```c
 #define TIOCINQ 0x541b